Forum Features: Consumer

 From there on, I knew that I wanted to go super early-stage.
 I was doing my diligence on where that may be and a couple of things started happening at that time.
 I knew that ecommerce and the third party seller space had room for consolidation - the market was growing incredibly fast.
 But what attracted me to Forum was my confidence in the DNA of the company.
 From my first conversation with Brenton, it was clear that the team prioritized incredibly high quality fundamentals and thoughtfulness both on the operating side and the investing side.
 I was, and still am, a big believer that you need both to get it right in this space.

-How does that thoughtfulness you mentioned on the operational and acquisitions side of the business translate to our culture?
+How does that thoughtfulness you mentioned on the operational and acquisitions side of the business translated to our culture?
 And how does our culture foster collaboration, professional development and growth?

 What’s so special about Forum’s culture is that there is genuine respect for the expertise and point of view that everyone brings to the table.
 We have a principle “Best Ideas Win” which is very much at the core of that.
 In my seat, it means making sure that whoever is closest to a specific piece of data has the space to own their perspective.

 When I’m trying to deep dive on what’s going on at the portfolio level, it comes down to every member of our team having a voice around that table.
 If I want to know what’s going on at a category level, I’m going to talk to a category lead.
 If I want to know what’s going on at a brand level, I’m going to talk to a brand builder.
 Making sure that there are spaces for those conversations to happen fosters collaboration, learnings, and development quite effectively.

 What’s your vision for the Consumer organization?